vivin/gradle-semantic-build-versioning/README.md

 ## Filtering tags

+These options let you restrict the set of tags considered when determining the latest version.

+**Note:** Be careful when filtering tags because it can affect plugin-behavior.
+The plugin works by determining the latest version from tags, so behavior can vary depending on whether certain tags have been filtered out or not:
-These options let you restrict the set of tags considered when determining the latest version. **Note:** If your filtering options are set such that none of the existing tags match, the plugin will use `startingVersion`.
+ - If your filtering options are set such that none of the existing tags match, the plugin will use `startingVersion`.
+ - If your filtering options are set such that the latest tag is not a pre-release version and you are attempting to use `bumpPreRelease`, the build will fail.

 ### `tagPattern`